 May 10, 1775 – American forces led by Ethan Allen and Benedict Arnold capture Fort Ticonderoga and its artillery in New York.

 May 15, 1775 – The Second Continental Congress places the colonies in a state of defense.

 June 15, 1775 – The Second Continental Congress unanimously votes to appoint George Washington general and commander-in-chief of the new Continental Army.

-June 17, 1775 – The first major fight between British and American troops occurs at Boston, Massachusetts in the Battle of Bunker Hill.
+June 17, 1775 – The first significant fight between British and American troops occurs in Boston, Massachusetts, in the Battle of Bunker Hill.